Sliding Doors

 Sliding Doors is a 1998 romantic comedy-drama film written and directed by Peter Howitt.
-It stars Gwyneth Paltrow and features John Hannah, John Lynch, and Jeanne Tripplehorn.
+It stars Gwyneth Paltrow and features John Hannah, John Lynch and Jeanne Tripplehorn.
 The film alternates between two storylines, showing two paths the central character's life could take depending on whether she catches a train.
 It has drawn numerous comparisons to Polish director Krzysztof Kieślowski's 1987 film Blind Chance, the outcome of which also hinges on whether the protagonist catches a train.

+Sliding Doors premiered at the Sundance Film Festival on January 26, 1998, before being released on April 24, 1998, by Miramax Films in the United States and on May 1, 1998, by Paramount Pictures (through United International Pictures) in the United Kingdom.
+The film received mixed reviews from critics and grossed $67 million against a $6 million budget.

 Plot

-Helen Quilley gets fired from her public relations (PR) job.
+Helen Quilley is sacked from her public relations firm.
 As she leaves the office building, she drops an earring in the lift, and a man picks it up for her.
-She rushes for her train on the London Underground but misses it as the train doors are closed, but the film then rewinds, and the scene is replayed except that now she manages to board the train.
-The film continues, alternating between the two storylines in which different events ensue.
+She rushes downstairs to the London Underground, when a young girl slightly delays her, and the sliding doors shut before she can board the train.
+Time seems to rewind and restart, but this time the girl's mother pulls her child out of Helen's path downstairs, and Helen forces open the nearly closed sliding doors to board the train.
+Two different versions of Helen continue on with their lives, alternating between two diverging stories.

-In the storyline in which she boards the train, Helen sits beside James, who had picked up her earring in the lift, on the Underground, and they strike up a conversation that cheers her up.
-She gets home to catch her boyfriend, Gerry, in bed with his American ex-girlfriend, Lydia.
+In the first storyline, Helen, having boarded the train, sits beside James, the man who had picked up her earring in the lift, and they strike up a conversation that cheers her up.
+She gets home to catch her boyfriend Gerry in bed with his American ex-girlfriend, Lydia.
 Helen leaves him and moves in with her friend Anna.
-At Anna's suggestion, Helen changes her hairstyle to make a fresh start.
+At Anna's suggestion, Helen cuts her hair short and dyes it blonde to make a fresh start.

 James befriends Helen and she begins to move on from Gerry as he cheers her up and encourages her to start her own small PR firm.
 They fall in love, despite her reservations about beginning another relationship so soon after her ugly breakup with Gerry.
 Eventually, Helen discovers that she is pregnant by James.
 She goes to see him at his office and is stunned to learn from James's secretary that he is married.